Network Performance with PerfSONAR Checker

 In this post, we’re updating all three configuration variables as you can see below:

-Instance: 'demo' NodeSelection: Hostname: sl-es1.slateci.io HTTPLogger: Enabled: true
+Instance: 'demo' NodeSelection: # We're using the below hostname just as an example Hostname: sl-es1.slateci.io HTTPLogger: Enabled: true

 To install your app instance, run the below command after substituting